kubeflow/website/content/en/docs/about/community.md

 {{% alert title="Tip" color="info" %}}
 To contribute an article for the blog, please raise an issue on the [kubeflow/community](https://github.com/kubeflow/community) GitHub repo.

-The articles are managed on the [kubeflow/blog](https://github.com/kubeflow/blog) GitHub repo.
+Note that articles are managed on the [kubeflow/blog](https://github.com/kubeflow/blog) GitHub repo.
 {{% /alert %}}

+## Kubeflow Trademark

+The Kubeflow trademark and logos are registered trademarks of Google, please review the [Kubeflow Brand Guidelines](https://github.com/kubeflow/community/blob/master/KUBEFLOW_BRAND_GUIDELINES.pdf) for more information.

-## Working Groups
+## Kubeflow Working Groups

 The Kubeflow project has a number of Working Groups (WGs) who each maintain some aspect of the Kubeflow project.